Free Complete E2 Visa Checklist

 E2 Visa Checklist: United States Consulate Process (Applying from outside the U.S.)

-There are several steps involved in applying for an E2 visa.
-While these steps may vary depending on the U.S Embassy or Consulate where investors will apply, the general application process is as follows:
+Applying for an E2 visa involves several steps, which may vary depending on the specific U.S. Embassy or Consulate where investors choose to apply.
+However, the general application process is as follows:

-The application fee for the E2 visa costs $205.
-Upon visa approval, an applicant may also be required to pay additional fees, including visa issuance fees.
+2. Pay the application fee: The E2 visa application fee is $205.
+Applicants may also be required to pay additional fees, such as visa issuance fees, upon approval.

 - Valid passport

-- Payment receipt for the $205 E2 visa application fee
+– Payment receipt for the $205 application fee

-- Two full-face color photographs that comply with the U.S. visa photo requirements
+– Two full-face color photographs adhering to U.S. visa photo requirements

-- Curriculum vitae or proof of academic and other qualifying credentials, such as transcripts and certificates, and evidence of sufficient work experience
+– Curriculum vitae or proof of academic and qualifying credentials

-- Evidence of business establishment in the U.S. and that the business is a real operating commercial enterprise.
+– Evidence of business establishment and operation in the U.S.

 - Organizational and staffing charts